-at the time of creation and is believed to know the secrets of the world.
-Orinmila is also believed to know the prenatal destiny Orinmila is also believed to know the prenatal destiny Orinmila is also believed to know the prenatal destiny Orinmila is also believed to know the prenatal destiny Orinmila is said to be capable of foreseeing and foretelling the future.
-With these powers, Orinmila has the knowledge of how men can realise their destiny.
-The Orinmila has salutes and invites the following to partake in the session: Orinmila (the Supreme Being), the Orinmila (owners of the land), Orinmila (the elders), Orinmila (the progenitors) and various ancient Orinmila has indeed, called a conference of forces and the only known instrument with which the Orinmila has the knowledge of the participation of these forces on the issue at hand is by tapping the Orinmila on the edges of the divination board.
+at the time of creation and is believed to know the secrets of the world. $\grave{Orinmila}$ is also believed to know the prenatal destiny (\grave{ayanmo}) of every individual and by this, he is said to be capable of foreseeing and foretelling the future.
+With these powers, $\grave{Orinmila}$ has the knowledge of how men can realise their destiny.
+The $babal\acute{awo}$ also salutes and invites the following to partake in the session: $Ol\acute{odimare}$ (the Supreme Being), the $al\acute{ale}$ (owners of the land), \grave{awon} \grave{agba} (the elders), \grave{awon} baba \acute{nla} (the progenitors) and various ancient $babal\acute{awos}$.
+From the foregoing, it is evident that the babal \acute{awos} has indeed, called a conference of forces and the only known instrument with which the $babal\acute{awo}$ continues to enjoy the participation of these forces on the issue at hand is by tapping the $\grave{ir\acute{o}k\acute{e}}$ on the edges of the divination board.

-The history of ifá and some of its paraphernalia have benefitted from enriching, informative and analytical studies in the past (Clarke 1939, Abimbola 1968 and Bascom 1969).
+The history of ifa and some of its paraphernalia have benefitted from enriching, informative and analytical studies in the past (Clarke 1939, Abimbola 1968 and Bascom 1969).
 It is however, regrettable that not enough attention has been given to the iconology, use, importance and imagery of iróké ifá in particular.
 It has only been scantily described and mentioned in passing when discussing ifá or its art objects.
 Yet, this particular instrument and insignia is an icon of Yoruba religion and art in its own right.
-Abíódún (1975) and Laggamma (2000:52) recognise the iroke as an essential component of the divination kit of a babaláwo.
-Abíódún's study of ifá art objects is one of the few works that pay attention to irôké ifá.
-It employs ifá divination verses and other oral traditions in the interpretation of the significance of iróké and other ifá art objects.
+Abiódún (1975) and Laggamma (2000:52) recognise the iroke as an essential component of the divination kit of a babaláwo.
+Abíódún's study of ifá art objects is one of the few works that pay attention to iróké ifá.
+It employs ifá divination verses and other oral traditions in the interpretation of the significance of ìróké and other ifá art objects.
 This study is undoubtedly informative.
-However, the vastness of the odù ifá makes it impossible for one author to exhaust the knowledge pertaining to irôké in the two hundred and fifty--six (256) verses.
-Besides, Abíódún's study is not focused on iróké alone, but on all ifá art objects.
-This research will concentrate only on iróké ifá and interrogate more odù (ifá verses) with the aim of unearthing new information on the iconology and relevance of iróké.
-Close attention will also be given to examples of iróké ifá from Yorùbá communities in Òyó (Nigeria), and Sábe (Benin
+However, the vastness of the odù ifá makes it impossible for one author to exhaust the knowledge pertaining to iróké in the two hundred and fifty--six (256) verses.
+Besides, Abíódún's study is not focused on iróké alone. but on all ifá art objects.
+This research will concentrate only on ìrôké ifá and interrogate more odù (ifá verses) with the aim of unearthing new information on the iconology and relevance of ìróké.
+Close attention will also be given to examples of ìróké ifá from Yorùbá communities in Òyó (Nigeria), and Sábe (Benin